What is a Family Investment Company?

 A family investment company or FIC is nothing new.
-It is just a company which is used for investment purposes and people have been doing this for decades.
-So, you may ask why has the FIC become so popular in recent years?
+It is just a company which is used for investment purposes, and people have been doing this for decades.
+So, you may ask why the FIC has become so popular in recent years.

-In short, the reasons are twofold:
+The reasons are twofold:

 In simple terms, the reason is wealth accumulation.
-As a FIC pays less tax than you would if you personally invest in assets or held them in a trust, the income earned or payment received on the sale of those investments, are taxed at a lower rate, which means the FIC has more money to re-invest in further investments.
+As an FIC pays less tax than you would if you personally invest in assets or held them in a trust, the income earned or payment received on the sale of those investments are taxed at a lower rate, which means the FIC has more money to re-invest in further investments.
 Over a number of years, provided that the FIC re-invests its gains, it will accrue greater wealth faster.

-Accordingly, FICs are set up for the long-term and not the short-term, the idea being that the founders of the FIC, being mum and dad, set up the FIC and inject the initial funds to invest in assets.
+For these reasons, FICs are set up for the long-term and not the short-term, the idea being that the founders of the FIC, being mum and dad, set up the FIC and inject the initial funds to invest in assets.
 Their children (and maybe their grandchildren) will also be shareholders and benefit from the growth created by the investments held by the FIC.